 - Being a sales rep is a taxing job.

 - Most people like to have an occasional drink.

-Happy hours that are being covered by the organization is an incredible incentive for the whole sales team.
+Happy hours that the organization is covering are an incredible incentive for the whole sales team.
 After a long week or month, it is the ideal chance to relax and celebrate your achievement alongside individuals who have contributed to it.

 6. All Paid Vacation

 For your star sales representative, an all-paid holiday is a great way to show appreciation for all the hard work they go in every day.
 To make the reward sweeter, take the staff’s recommendations about where they want to go and present an opportunity to take an extra person on holiday.

 Salespeople have a fragile balance between work and life, which in turn often affects their overall wellbeing.
 In short, mental and physical wellbeing are highly influenced by both.

 A smart way to counter these problems is to provide the sales staff with wellness-based incentives, such as gym passes, meditation app subscriptions, nutritious food hampers, and more.

 Gadgets that are flashy and fashionable are a well-sought opportunity that everybody would enjoy.
 Specific products, such as Apple devices, are seen as a sign of luxury and can be used by sales managers to meet important sales targets or quotas.

 Additionally, the number of options is daunting.
 Each electronic category has incredible choices to offer, starting from smartwatches, high def-TVs, headphones to laptops.